Rich snippets and schema markup are a great way to improve how your WordPress site looks in Google’s search results pages.

 Once you’ve installed and activated the Schema Pro plugin, head to Settings → Schema Pro to run the setup wizard:

 There’s also a permanent link to the setup wizard in the Configuration tab if you don’t see the notification for some reason.

 In the setup wizard, you’ll configure some basic sitewide settings, like SiteLinks and breadcrumbs.

-If you’re using an SEO plugin like Yoast SEO, your site might already have some of this basic sitewide schema markup.
+If you’re using a WordPress SEO plugin like Yoast SEO, your site might already have some of this basic sitewide schema markup.
 If that’s the case, Schema Pro will automatically detect the conflict and give you an option to disable any duplicated functionality to avoid conflicts.